lambdacms/lambdacms/README.md

     happy -V
     alex -V
     yesod version
+    coffee -v

-In case you are **not** good to go, you may want to follow the [installation guide on the Stackage website](http://www.stackage.org/install) which provides instructions for all dependencies except `yesod-bin`, for a variety of platforms.
+In case you are **not** good to go, you may want to follow the [installation guide on the Stackage website](http://www.stackage.org/install) which provides instructions for all dependencies except `yesod-bin` and `coffee`, for a variety of platforms.
+For `coffee` you may want to consult [CoffeeScript.org](http://coffeescript.org)

 Once you meet all the requirements except `yesod-bin`, install it.

-    cabal install "yesod-bin >= 1.4.1"
+    cabal install "yesod-bin >= 1.4.3.3"

 ### Create the base application